SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 In the main function we create two new variables, `base` and `height`, and we ask to the user to insert the values that we'll then assign to each variable.

-At line **17** we create another variable, `a`, and here we call the function previously created passing as arguments `base` and `height` (not `b` and `h`!), without specifying any type.
+In line **17** we create another variable, `a`, and here we call the function previously created passing as arguments `base` and `height` (not `b` and `h`!), without specifying any type.
 When the compiler compiles the function that has just been called, it calculates a value `area` and then returns it.
 We store that value in `a`.

-The `float` type has being used with the variables and the function to cover also cases of inputs with decimal numbers, but also `int` and `double` are perfectly fine.
+The `float` type of the variables and the function have been used to cover the cases when inputs have decimal digits, but other types like `int` or `double` can be used too.

 #### Return (in details)